bonitoo-io/www/src/pages/index.md

 description: >-
   Bonitoo is a strong software development and consulting company.
 We are a professional R&D studio that aims to provide end to end software development projects and services.
-Bonitoo builds its services on a strong team of professionals, who who delivered dozens of sucessful software projects around the world.
+Bonitoo builds its services on a strong team of professionals, who delivered dozens of sucessful software projects around the world.
 offerings:
   blurbs: